prestonconnors/exercise_routine_video_editor/README.md

 - **Rule-Based Playlists:** Use a `folder:` key in your `background_music` rules to create themed playlists (e.g., "high-energy," "cool-down") that automatically trigger for specific exercises.
 - **Automatic Crossfading:** When a rule forces a song to change, the script automatically generates a smooth crossfade between the outgoing and incoming tracks.
 - **Flexible Transition Control:** Fine-tune how music changes when a rule *ends*.
 Add an optional `exit_behavior: 'playout'` key to a rule in `config.yaml` to let its song (like an intro track) finish playing naturally.
 The default behavior is `'immediate'`, which cuts the music instantly for abrupt changes (like starting a cool-down).
+- **Automatic Fade-Out:** For a professional finish, the script reads your `config.yaml` and correctly applies a global fade-out to the end of the completed music track, even when crossfades are used.

 **Usage:**
 ```bash